 This request activates a loan.

-- If the loan used in your request is already activated, the response will come back as "false" instead of "true".
+If the loan used in the request is already activated, the response will come back as "false" instead of "true".

 For an example of how activating a loan works within the UI, take a look at our Activating a Loan article.